-As we will learn below, this title is not about grow-

-ing in Christ, but about sleeping in our sins.
+As we will learn below, this title is not about growing in Christ, but about sleeping in our sins.

 "By His death on the cross Jesus triumphed over the forces of evil."
 This is a true statement.
-Beginning with a true statement encourages the reader to have confidence in that which follows.
+By beginning with a true statement, the reader is encouraged to have confidence in that which follows.